 - Audience: Beginner

-Database Programming e-books
+Database Programming Books

 Online Database Programming Resources

 Here, tutorial provider Tutlane offers a collection of options to learn database management tools.
-Choose from SQL Server, MySQL, or MongoDB to name a few popular ones.
+Choose from SQL Server, MySQL, or MongoDB, to name a few popular ones.
 These tutorials allow you to choose the framework that fits your programming needs once you have the SQL basics mastered.

 W3schools has put together this tutorial to cover using SQL with a variety of databases.
 These include Oracle, SQL Server, and PostgreSQL.
 This tutorial is complete with interactive questions so you can practice along the way.